LaurentEsingle/LaurentEsingle.github.io/download.markdown

 - Additional volumes can be mounted as shares (read only):
   - ```<directory_or_network_share_on_the_host>:/shares/<share_name>```

-If you want to quickly test vQuery you can run:
+If you want to quickly test veeQuery you can run:

-- ```docker run --name vquery-free -d vquery/vquery-free:latest```
+- ```docker run --name veeQuery-free -d vQuery/veeQuery-free:latest```

-**Connect to vQuery:**
+**Connect to veeQuery:**

-How you connect to vQuery will mostly depend on the location of the machine running vQuery container.
+How you connect to veeQuery will mostly depend on the location of the machine running veeQuery container.
 In the simplest scenario - running the container on your computer - you can acess the application at the following url:

 ```http://localhost:8866/```